vyomanant-academy/.github/profile/README.md

 We welcome collaborations for:

 - Corporate training and technical workshops
-- Cloud, DevOps, and AI learning programs
+- Cloud, DevOps, AI, and emerging technology learning programs
 - University partnerships and student enablement programs
 - Real-world lab development and open-source learning initiatives
 - Career-focused training for students and working professionals